What is EiT

 Spark NTNU is a free mentoring service for all students at NTNU.
 Spark helps students with funding and further development – whatever stage they have reached with their idea.

-Does your student team believe that the idea or concept you have worked with in EiT may have potential?
-Do as hundreds of other NTNU students have done: register the idea to get free mentoring.
+Does your student group believe that the idea or concept you have worked with in EiT may have potential?
+Do what hundreds of NTNU students have done before you: register the idea for free guidance.

 Many villages in EiT have external partners.